 Refrigerators no larger than 4.3 cubic feet and Energy Star rated, microwave ovens and hot air popcorn poppers are allowed in student rooms.
 Also see the Housing Contract Appliances and Prohibited Items in the Residence Halls.

 In compliance with the requirements of the Commonwealth of Virginia, all residence halls are smoke-free.
 Residents and their guests must refrain from smoking at any time they are physically present on the hall, including private residence rooms.
+All smoking must occur at least 25 feet from any building.

 First, see if you can find the answers to your questions in the Residence Life Contract, Policies and Resource Guide.
 It will be included in our housing assignments mailing in July.
 Also, it is indexed below.
 Additionally, feel free to e-mail us with your questions at [[living]].